PreviousPreviousHomeNext

 • 1848:Wilmot Proviso and the Compromise of 1850

 Congressman David Wilmot tried to tag a proviso onto a finance bill, which would have banned slavery in territory captured in the Mexican-American War.
 The Bill passed in the House of Representatives, but failed in the Senate.
-Instead, in the Compromise of 1850, California was allowed to join the Union as a free state, but a Fugitive Slave Act committed the federal government to help return enslaved people who had run away.
+Instead, Henry Clay brokered the Compromise of 1850, by which California was allowed to join the Union as a free state, but a Fugitive Slave Act committed the federal government to help return enslaved people who had run away.

 • SOUTH: The admission of California swung the balance of power against them in the Senate, and they were convinced that the North was conspiring against slavery.